Looking for a truly engaging fact-filled book to accompany geography

 not add any real value to the book itself, which is valuable on

 its own.
-For families wishing to pursue extra learning about Nordic
+For families wishing to pursue extra learning about France,

-countries, independent Web searches would likely suffice without
+independent Web searches would likely suffice without the specialized

-We really enjoy the way D Is for Dala Horse appeals
+We really enjoy the way E Is for Eiffel Tower appeals

 to all the children in our family, and that, coupled with its attractive